-Reversion schemes are a reversionary interest in property and are included in the financial statements at historic cost, being the amount of cash advanced to the customer.
-The property will be sold when the customer dies or moves into long term care, at which point profit will be recognised being the difference between the net sales proceeds and cost.
+Reversionary interest in property is included in the financial statements at historic cost, being the amount of cash advanced to the customer.
+The property will be sold when the customer dies or moves into long term care, at which point the bank will recognise the difference between the net sales proceeds and cost.
 Therefore, the Bank's credit risk arises at the point of sale, if the value of the property is lower than the value of the cash sum advanced.

-6.5 Treasury credit risk
+6.6 Treasury credit risk